cs50/labs/hello/README.md

 ### How to Test Your Code

-Execute the below to evaluate the correctness of your code using `check50`.
-But be sure to compile and test it yourself as well!
+Execute the below to evaluate the correctness of your code using `check50`, but be sure to compile and test it yourself!

 ```
 check50 cs50/problems/2020/spring/hello